soulwax/CatCraft/README.md

 Important last recommendation for 1.17.1: Delete the /plugins/CatCraft folder due to drastic changes made to how the logger works.

 Done!
-If you encounter any bugs or have ideas how to improve it, contact me via admin@7reed.com
+If you encounter any bugs or have ideas how to improve it, contact me via admin@7reed.com or via Discord: soulwax#5586

 The source code is subject to copyright as of 2021.